evvvvr/tweets-collector/README.md

 TODO: add messaging design diagram.

-This would also mean lower latency for tweets indexing as periodical search index update would be replaced with updating index whenever new appears in indexer message queue.
+This would also mean lower latency for tweets indexing as periodical search index update would be replaced with updating index whenever new tweet appears in indexer message queue.

 ### Fetcher